This page is about the security of RC4 encryption in TLS and WPA/TKIP. For details of the Lucky 13 attack on CBC-mode encryption in TLS, click here.

 How severe are the attacks?

-The attack is a multi-session attack, which means that we require a target plaintext to be repeatedly sent in the same position in the plaintext stream in multiple TLS sessions.
-The attack currently only targets the first 256 bytes of the plaintext stream in sessions.
 Since the first 36 bytes of plaintext are formed from an unpredictable Finished message when SHA-1 is the selected hashing algorithm in the TLS Record Protocol, these first 36 bytes cannot be recovered.
-This means that the attack can recover 220 bytes of TLS-encrypted plaintext.
+This means that the single-byte bias attack can recover 220 bytes of TLS-encrypted plaintext.

-The sessions needed for our attack can be generated in various ways.
+The connections/sessions needed for our single-byte bias attack can be generated in various ways.
 The attacker could cause the TLS session to be terminated, and some applications running over TLS then automatically reconnect and retransmit a cookie or password.
 In a web environment, the sessions may also be generated by client-side malware, in a similar way to the BEAST attack.

 How does this work relate to known attacks, like BEAST, CRIME and Lucky 13?